• Skip to primary navigation

 Instructions

-• Pat roast dry with paper towels, then season with salt and pepper all over.
-Heat oil in large skillet over medium-high, brown roast 3-4 minutes on all sides.
+• Pat 1 (3 pound) chuck roast dry with paper towels, then season with 2 teaspoons salt and cracked black pepper all over.
+Heat 2 tablespoons oil in large skillet over medium-high, brown roast 3-4 minutes on all sides.
 Pour about ¼ cup of beef broth in your crock, then place browned roast in crock.

-• In the same skillet over medium heat, sauté onions until softened, about 4-5 minutes.
-Stir in garlic, tomato paste and Italian seasoning.
-Then, pour wine into skillet, scraping off any browned bits.
+• In the same skillet over medium heat, sauté 1 yellow onion (sliced) until softened, about 4-5 minutes.
+Stir in 2 cloves garlic (minced), 1 tablespoon tomato paste and 1 teaspoon Italian seasoning.
+Then, pour ¾ cup red wine into skillet, scraping off any browned bits.
 Allow to simmer until reduced and thickened, 2-3 minutes.

 • Spread onion mixture over roast in slow cooker.
-Combine Worcestershire sauce and beef broth, then pour into the crock as well.
-Add fresh herbs, then cover and cook on LOW for 3-4 hours (please read notes on cooking times).
+Combine 1 tablespoon Worcestershire sauce and 1 ¾ cups beef broth, then pour into the crock as well.
+Add 2 sprigs fresh rosemary and 4 sprigs fresh thyme, then cover and cook on LOW for 3-4 hours (please read notes on cooking times).

-• Open slow cooker and add vegetables around roast.
+• Open slow cooker and add 1 pound carrots (peeled and cut into 2" chunks), 4 sticks celery (cut into 2" pieces) and 1.5 pounds Yukon Gold potatoes (peeled and cut into large chunks) around roast.
 Close lid again and cook on LOW for another 3-4 hours, until vegetables and meat are tender (please read notes on cooking times).

 • Remove vegetables and meat and keep warm on a serving platter.
 Discard herbs.
-Combine cornstarch and cold water and stir into juices left in crockpot.
+Combine 2 tablespoons cornstarch and 2 tablespoons cold water and stir into juices left in crockpot.
 Cook without the lid on HIGH for about 10-15 minutes, until thickened.
 You can also transfer juices with cornstarch slurry to a pot and simmer on the stove for 5-6 minutes.

 • Tear meat into pieces, discarding any fatty tissue.
 Place back on serving platter, smother in gravy and serve!